 As mentioned, there are some great swim-safe beaches in Cabo San Lucas as well as further afield in the general Cabo region.
 Listed below are some of the top choices for tourists.

-- Medano Beach: Medano beach is located in downtown Cabo and is the longest swimmable beach in the region.
-This beach is a great choice for first-time visitors and families, as it is in the heart of Cabo and feels very much like a traditional resort with bars and restaurants beachside, which are perfect for breaks from the sun.
+Médano Beach, located in downtown Cabo, is the longest swimmable beach in the region.
+Perfect for first-time visitors and families, it offers a traditional resort feel with beachside bars and restaurants.

 Dive In and Enjoy!